itlinuxmaker/DNS_Failover/README.md

 ## Logging

-All actions and errors are logged to the file `DNS-Failovertest.log` by default.
+All actions and errors are logged to the file `/var/log/bind/bind.log` by default.

 Sample log output: